 This adjective describes something that is dirty, smells bad, or makes you sick.
 It's a strongly negative word.

-This means that you have absolutely never done this action or had this experience. in the example above, it may be an exaggeration.
+This means that you have absolutely never done this action or had this experience.
+You might say this truthfully, or it might be an exaggeration.

 It was exhausting!
 I've never been so tired in my life!

 Sometimes you can add the word "entire" for emphasis: